3 days of code, coffee, & GPUs

 In the evening the weary travellers relaxed in the award winning luxurious boutique style hotel Morgans, where the exotic idea for GPUs mixed with the spices, and aromas of the beautifully prepared food, situated in a relaxed and unstuffy environment.
 With the aid of sweet desserts and a small amount of alcohol, the thought of what had been achieved and what was still to do dominated the conversations.

-On the last day, with heads down and, gritted determination everyone focused on the final push to achieve each teams goal.
+On the last day, with heads down and gritted determination, everyone focused on the final push to achieve each team’s goal.
 This was not the focus of the lone worker, but the focus of a well trained team, working together, looking out for each other and supporting each other.
-This support was also give between teams, and was not just apparent on the last day, but was a continuous theme of the whole 3-day hackathon.
+This support was also given between teams and was not just apparent on the last day, but was a continuous theme of the whole 3-day hackathon.

-In the afternoon of the last day all teams gathered to present their achievement over the 3 days, highlighting problems, solutions found, and an expectation of where this would advance there research in the future, and prepare them for the machines of the future.
+In the afternoon of the last day all the teams gathered to present their achievement over the 3 days, highlighting problems, solutions found, and an expectation of where this would advance their research to in the future, and prepare them for the machines of the future.

-On the last evening there was a celebration of what was achieved, not a big fanfare, but a relaxed quite reflection of a job well done.
-Mark Wilkinson was there to welcome, gauge reaction to this first DiRAC Hackathon, and assess interest in GPUs possibly playing a bigger part in the upcoming DiRAC3 systems.
+On the last evening there was a celebration of what was achieved, not a big fanfare, but a relaxed quiet reflection of a job well done.
+DiRAC’s Director, Dr Mark Wilkinson was there to welcome the teams, gauge their reaction to this first DiRAC Hackathon, and assess interest in GPUs possibly playing a bigger part in the upcoming DiRAC3 systems.

 Neurons and Cores

-This hackathon was not just for the ‘knowledgable’ ones, but also for the ‘I’ve done a bit’ ones, and the ‘would like to know’ ones.
+This hackathon was not just for the ‘knowledgable’ ones, but also for the ‘I’ve done a bit’ ones, and the ‘would like to know more’ ones.
 They all came with open minds and a very basic knowledge about GPUs.
-All participants stated that they would recommend the online training, there are some comments:
+All participants stated that they would recommend the pre-requisite online training provided by NVidia, there are some comments: